 The present value of the expected cash flows of each segment is determined by applying a suitable discount rate.
 The discount rate was derived based on the calculation of Weighted Average Cost of Capital (WACC) for the Group, adjusted to reflect market data for companies in the gaming industry.
 The discount rates reflect appropriate adjustments relating to market risk and specific risk factors of each segment (incorporating adjustments for geographic location and currency risk).
-The discount rates applied for our CGUs were as follows:
+The discount rate applied to Nicaragua was 12.3%.